asyncapi/website/pages/docs/concepts/asyncapi-document/messages-and-operations-reusability-with-traits.md

 ---
-title: Reusing Traits
+title: Messages and Operations reusability with Traits
 weight: 200
 ---

-Traits are a powerful way to define properties that can be reused across multiple message objects within the specification.
+Traits allows to define properties that can be reused across multiple message and operations within the specification.
 Reusing traits promotes code maintainability, reduces duplication, and makes your AsyncAPI documents cleaner and easier to manage.

 ## Defining traits